Deloitte calls it the “mess under the bed.” But for many companies, intercompany accounting (ICA) is no longer just a mess. It’s a monster.

 Inefficient, error-prone, time-consuming ICA practices drain operational budgets, and lead to Accounting, Tax, and Treasury teams spending more time aggregating data, fixing errors, reconciling data, and manually managing complex reporting requirements.

-Deloitte and BlackLine recently held a workshop where attendees were largely aligned with the main challenges they’re facing today:
+Deloitte and BlackLine held a workshop where attendees were largely aligned with the main challenges they’re facing today:

 - A lack of, or poor application of, governance and policy relating to intercompany transactions.
 This was thought to likely be due to a lack of understanding of the complexity of intercompany processes.